rpominov/typesafe-sql/packages/describe-query/README.md

   column_name: string,
   is_nullable: "YES" | "NO",
   table: Table,
-  ... // rest of the fields from the information_schema.columns table,
+  ... // the rest of the fields from the information_schema.columns table,
       // see https://www.postgresql.org/docs/current/infoschema-columns.html
 }
 ```